-Most web applications run on MySQL databases.
-Aside from being free, though a priced proprietary enterprise solution exists, the software is impressively reliable; it’s easy to use and super-secured.
+Most web applications run thanks to MySQL databases.
+Aside from being free (a paid proprietary enterprise solution exists but is not required for most projects), the software is impressively reliable.
+It’s also easy to use and super secure.

 MySQL can handle millions of queries and supports high-speed transactional processing for eCommerce websites.